Vitaly159/Vitaly159/README.md

 <br/>

-Converter to Excel  (real task of the employer):
+Converter from Excel to JSON (real task of the employer):
 <br/>
 https://github.com/Vitaly159/React-ImportExcel
 <br/>